AWS IAM Identity Center SAML integration guide

 Step 4: Ensure that the Cloud account user has an IAM Identity Center user account

-To complete SAML setup, ensure that the user who began SAML configuration in Redis Cloud admin console has a user defined in the AWS IAM identity center.
+To complete SAML setup, ensure that the user who began SAML configuration in Redis Cloud console has a user defined in the AWS IAM identity center.
 This user account is required to complete the SAML setup.

 Also, make sure that the user has been assigned to the Redis Cloud Application.